Script are not enabled

 Judging is a crucial part of the NHD competition.
 Each participating school is required to provide at least 3 volunteer judges.
-Experience judges describe the process as the best way to understand the NHD program, so coaches can benefit from the judging process.
+Experienced judges and smaller heats describe the process as the best way to understand the NHD program, so coaches can benefit from the judging process.
 Judging enables you to assist your students effectively as they develop their entries for competition.
 Having enough judges also provides students with well-rounded feedback and smaller categories.

 What Is My Judging Commitment?

 A judging session typically requires a minimum of 5 hours.
 This includes an orientation followed by examination of student work, student interviews and determination of the top entries you and your fellow judges have reviewed.

 Judges who review Historical Paper, Documentary and Website entries will preview the entries before that NHD-OC contest.

 If this is the first time you have judged, NHD-OC highly recommends that you view the NHD-OC Judge Training Webinar.

 Please consider judging - complete the Judge Registration Form.